-Since the emergence of the Italian Renaissance, the history of western art began a fascinating course through different stylistic genres.
+Since the emergence of the Italian Renaissance, the history of Western art began a fascinating course through different stylistic genres.
 While 15th-century painting focused on portraying the ideal, the subsequent movements explored many other aesthetics and ideas, often in reaction to their historical predecessor.
 And although there are many remarkable paintings to study from these different art movements, we've narrowed down the expansive list to 20 iconic works that span from the end of the 15th century all the way to the first half of the 1900s.

 Among this list of masterpieces are some that are so well known they've become a part of popular culture, as well as others that, while famous in art circles, may not be as familiar.
 For instance, René Magritte's Surrealist painting Treachery of Images, which features a rendering of a brown pipe accompanied by the recognizable phrase “This is not a pipe,” has been referenced in film as well as video games.
 Similarly, Leonardo da Vinci's Mona Lisa continues to inspire authors and filmmakers from around the world.
-On the other hand, some paintings that have eluded the same attention include Pierre-Auguste Renoir's Impressionist gem, Bal du Moulin de la Galette and Marcel Duchamp's Nude Descending a Staircase.
+On the other hand, some paintings that have eluded the same attention include Pierre-Auguste Renoir's Impressionist gem, Bal du Moulin de la Galette, and Marcel Duchamp's Nude Descending a Staircase.

 Want to brush up on your art history knowledge?
-Scroll down to take a short-listed tour of 20 of western art history's most famous paintings.
+Scroll down to take a short-listed tour of 20 of Western art history's most famous paintings.

 Brush up on your art history knowledge by learning about these famous paintings.

 Created in what is called the Early Renaissance (or the Quattrocento), The Birth of Venus is a stylistic depiction of the mythological Roman goddess, Venus.
-It is one of the first Renaissance paintings to display Classical inspiration.
+It is one of the first Renaissance paintings to display classical inspiration.

-Almost everyone is familiar with The Mona Lisa‘s enchanting smile.
+Almost everyone is familiar with the Mona Lisa‘s enchanting smile.
 Painted in the High Renaissance by polymath Leonardo da Vinci, it exhibits naturalistic painting techniques as well as a smokey background using sfumato.

 Michelangelo, The Sistine Chapel ceiling, 1508-1512